mortezaomidi/oxford-intermediate/week#0/speaking.md

 # Please answer these questions (**by voice**)

-1. What is your county famous for?
+1. What is your country famous for?
     - Iran, also called Persia in ancient world, can be discussed from differnt perpectives.

     ![Iran](https://upload.wikimedia.org/wikipedia/commons/thumb/a/a8/Iran_%28orthographic_projection%29.svg/375px-Iran_%28orthographic_projection%29.svg.png)